kevinmcaleer/kevsrobots.com/web/_posts/2022-09-25-simple-robot-arm.md

 ---

 ## MicroPython Code

-This project enables you to control the robot arm over wifi, using the amazing [Phew!](https://www.github.com/pimoroni/phew) library from Pimoroni.
+This project enables you to control the robot arm over Wi-Fi, using the amazing [Phew!](https://www.github.com/pimoroni/phew) library from Pimoroni.
 Phew provides simple functions for creating an Access Point, serving Webpages from the Pico W and a templating engine for embedding variables in those web pages.

 Download the code from here: <https://www.github.com/kevinmcaleer/inventor_arm>